vippsas/vipps-psp-api/vipps-psp-signup-api.md

 # PSP Signup API guide

-The PSP Signup API allows PSPs to onboard and manage their merchants.
+The PSP Signup API allows Payment Service Providers (PSPs) to onboard and manage their merchants.

 This API is the only way to sign up non-Norwegian merchants.